fenago/docker-course/md/lab_7.md

 `rm` subcommand.
 Docker removed the volume this time because the volume was initially created within the container\'s scope.

-Note

-1\.
-If you are mounting a volume to a service and not to a container, you cannot use the `-v` or `--volume` options.
-You must use the `--mount` option.

-2\.
-To delete all the anonymous volumes that were not removed when their containers were removed, you can use the `docker volume prune` subcommand.

-For further details, visit https://docs.docker.com/storage/volumes/.

 Now, we are going to see some more examples of volumes being used with stateful containers.
 Remember that using volumes with stateful